dylanjw/frakensync/README.md

 One limitation is that where ever `update_conversion_rate_middleware` is called, it needs to be know if the `make_request` is a coroutine or a function before runtime.

-`pacro` is a library of tools that generate python code by modifiying your code's ast.
+`pacro` is a library of tools that generate python code by modifiying your code's `ast`.

 `pacro` is being developed to solve the challenge of code reuse with asynchronous/synchronous code, but it will eventually be extended to a general macro implementation.